 The Carter towels are thin and lack fluff.
 Also, we consider the towel's size a drawback as it is on the smaller end, and your baby may outgrow it sooner than other contenders in our lineup.
 But the towel set will get the job done with practical washcloths to boot.
 If you seek quantity on a budget and don't mind the lack of thickness, this set may meet your immediate needs.

 If you prefer to avoid bulkiness when wrapping up your baby after bath time, consider the Burt's Bees Baby Towels.
-This two-pack set of hooded towels are soft and absorbent.
-After multiple washes, the towel holds up well; a factor we appreciate because, let's face it, laundering of bath towels will be a regular occurrence.
+This two-pack set of hooded towels is soft and absorbent.
+After multiple washes, the towel holds up well, a factor we appreciate because, let's face it, laundry of bath towels will be a regular occurrence.

 These towels are thin, and if thick and fluffy are qualities you seek, you may be disappointed with this contender.
 Also, considering their size, they are more suitable for newborns or younger babies than toddlers.
 Nevertheless, if you seek a set of hooded towels for your younger baby, we believe this set is lovely and an excellent addition to bath time.

 The BabyGearLab team has been testing baby products over the past decade.
 We think it is safe to say we have become baby gear experts, given our extensive hands-on testing and knowledge.
 Leading our review is Molly Bradac, a Senior Review Editor at BabyGearLab.
 Molly is also a nanny and Newborn Care Specialist, holding over 15 years of experience.
 Her insight and expertise with children and babies make her a pro at identifying top-notch products and offering recommendations.
 We purchased each baby towel in our review and completed hands-on testing and side-by-side comparisons to analyze and evaluate performance.